erroronline1/caro/readme.md

 * records
     * assignable unit to override automatic "detection"
 * reconsider storing files in media database for backup reasons? performance may be not that important after all
-    * except non critical profile pictures, sharepoint, tmp, order attachments
-    * process returned hash file binary strings for blockchain
     * ~~longblob in mariadb~~ apache file handling 'corrupts' stl files, but not pdf, images, nor obj?
+	* implement cleaning up in cron in case of database strategy
+    * check file hashing for record validation
 * consider automated download / reminder to download documents to a third place in case of system inavailability (fallback option)

 ## Content